Dhghomon/easy_rust/README.md

 If you want to install Rust, go here https://www.rust-lang.org/tools/install and follow the instructions.
 Usually you will use ```rustup``` to install and update Rust.

 # Primitive types
-Primitive types means simple types.
+Rust has simple types that are called **primitive types**.
 We will start with integers.
 Integers are whole numbers with no decimal point.
 There are two types of integers:

 - Signed integers,
 - Unsigned integers.